 Admitting That You Are At Fault

-Another important thing to keep in mind is never accept or say that the accident was your fault.
+Another important thing to keep in mind is never to accept or say that the accident was your fault.
 Normally, it’s a great custom to start apologizing to someone when you believe it was your fault, but not after an auto accident.
 Even if you feel your actions caused the accident, do not admit that you are responsible or at fault; leave that decision to the insurance company as they will ultimately conduct an investigation.
-If you do so, and apologize on the scene, you’re admitting to the accident.
-By doing so, it could lead to legal penalties and other fines being levied against you if the case goes to court.
+If you do so and apologize on the scene, you’re admitting to the accident.
+Doing so could lead to legal penalties and other fines being levied against you if the case goes to court.
 Just keep it together, be polite and make sure everyone is safe, but protect yourself at the same time.

 Failing To Contact Your Insurance Company

-It is very important that you notify your insurance company as soon as possible.
+You must notify your insurance company as soon as possible.
 Many insurance companies specify a time limit within which an accident should be reported to them.
-It is also extremely important to know whether your auto insurance coverages before being involved in an accident.
+It is also essential to know whether your auto insurance coverage before being involved in an accident.
 Your insurance provider will want to get full details of the accident, including the time and the date.

 Refusing Medical Treatment